copasetickid/draftsman/README.md

 ### Callbacks

 Draftsman supports callbacks for draft creation, update, and destroy.
 These callbacks can be defined in any model that `has_drafts`.

-Draft callbacks work similarly to ActiveRecord callbacks; pass any functions you would like called before/around/after a draft persistence method.
+Draft callbacks work similarly to ActiveRecord callbacks; pass any functions that you would like called before/around/after a draft persistence method.

 Available callbacks:
 ```ruby